Understanding your PSAT Scores Can Help You Master Your Scholastic Aptitude Tests

-The actual test is composed of three sections: Critical Reading (includes sections on vocabulary, sentence completion, passage-based reading questions and logic), Math (basic math, algebra, statistics and geometry), and Writing (grammar, logical flow, sentence problems).
-Questions generally take the form of multiple choice items, with some math items in the form of direct response questions.
+The actual test is composed of three sections: Critical Reading (includes sections on vocabulary, sentence completion, passage-based reading questions and logic), Math (basic math, algebra, statistics, and geometry), and Writing (grammar, logical flow, sentence problems).
+Questions take the form of multiple choice items, with some math items in the form of direct response questions.
 The test is designed to be completed within 2 hours and ten minutes.

 A student can apply for the test by coordinating with a high school that is a member of the College Board.

-When you receive your PSAT report sheet, you’ll see three scores there: one score for each of the area you’ve been tested upon, i.e. Critical Reading, Math, and Writing.
+When you receive your PSAT report sheet, you’ll see three scores there: one score for each of the area you’ve been tested upon, i.e., Critical Reading, Math, and Writing.
 There’s also a cumulative score of all the three subtests.
 This score is called the Selection Index (SI).
 The Selection Index is what National Merit Scholarship Program refers to when determining eligibility for their student support projects.

 The PSAT is designed to be a practice test for actual SATs, the standardized aptitude test that most colleges and universities use in assessing student applicants.
 The main difference between the two is that the PSAT test is shorter and contains no experimental sections, unlike the actual SAT.
 But given that the form and the subject matter of the questions are the same, it is a reliable indicator of how a student would do in the actual SATs had the test-taker accomplish the SATs under similar conditions.
-Because SATs are scored on a range of 200 to 800, while the PSAT 20 to 80, simply add a “0” at the end of your PSAT scores to approximate your SAT score.
+SATs are scored on a range of 200 to 800, while the PSAT 20 to 80; just add a “0” at the end of your PSAT scores to approximate your SAT score.